Identification of Separable OTUs for Multinomial Classification in Compositional Data Analysis: Introduction

 \section{Introduction}

-High-throughput sequencing technologies have made it possible to characterize microbial communities in great detail, typically through counts of operational taxonomic units (OTUs) \citep{Caporaso2011}.
-The resulting data are inherently compositional: each sample is constrained to a fixed total, a property known as the ``closure'' constraint (\cite{AITCHISON1984}, \cite{Gloor2017}).
-As a consequence, microbiome datasets generated by high-throughput sequencing should be treated as compositional at every stage of the analysis (\cite{Gloor2017}, \cite{MartinFernandez2015}).
-When standard multivariate methods are applied directly to raw or proportion-normalized counts, they can introduce spurious associations and lead to misleading inferences \citep{Gloor2017}.
+High-throughput sequencing technologies have made it possible to characterize microbial communities in great detail, typically through counts of operational taxonomic units (OTUs) (Caporaso et al., 2011).
+The resulting data are inherently compositional: each sample is constrained to a fixed total, a property known as the “closure” constraint (Aitchison, 1986; Gloor et al., 2017).
+As a consequence, microbiome datasets generated by high-throughput sequencing should be treated as compositional at every stage of the analysis (Gloor et al., 2017; Fernandes et al., 2014).
+When standard multivariate methods are applied directly to raw or proportion-normalized counts, they can introduce spurious associations and lead to misleading inferences (Gloor et al., 2017).
 This issue is particularly problematic in supervised learning, where the goal is often to identify a subset of OTUs that best discriminates between multiple phenotypic or clinical groups.

 The challenge of identifying discriminative features from compositional data is not unique to microbiome research.
-Compositional structures arise in many other fields, including geochemistry, metabolomics, ecology, single-cell transcriptomics, and economics, whenever measurements represent parts of a whole \citep{Greenacre2021}.
-In all these settings, statistical and machine learning methods that ignore the compositional constraint risk producing biased estimates and incorrect interpretations \citep{Quinn2018}.
+Compositional structures arise in many other fields, including geochemistry, metabolomics, ecology, single-cell transcriptomics, and economics, whenever measurements represent parts of a whole (Greenacre, Martínez-Álvaro \& Blasco, 2021).
+In all these settings, statistical and machine learning methods that ignore the compositional constraint risk producing biased estimates and incorrect interpretations (Quinn et al., 2018).
 There is therefore a clear need for classification and feature-selection frameworks that explicitly account for compositionality, in order to support valid inference, interpretability, and reproducibility in high-dimensional applications.